PrestaShop/docs/src/content/1.7/modules/sample-modules/extending-sf-form-with-upload-image-field.md

-We are going to create the module to address this need by using PrestaShop hooks in the Add/Edit Supplier Back-Office page and we will follow some software development best practices such as SOLID principles to make our code as clear and maintainable as possible.
+We are going to create the module to address this need by using PrestaShop hooks in the Add/Edit Supplier Back-Office page and we will follow some software development best practices such as SOLID principles to make our code as maintainable as possible !

 You will learn how to create: